AkifumiSato/nextjs-stale-time-issue-demo/README.md

   experimental: {
     staleTimes: {
       dynamic: 3,
+      static: 10,
     },
   },
 };
 ```

-I expect that staleTimes is applied all times, but it is not applied after the first time.
+I expect that `staleTimes.static` is applied all times, but it is not applied after the first time.

 ## Provide environment information